rybacki/StarCitizenUtilityApp/README.md

 ## Overview

-The Star Citizen Utility App is a simple and straightforward tool designed to help Star Citizen players manage common tasks with ease.
-Initially created for personal use, I've decided to share it with the community.
-It might be just as useful for you as it has been for me.
+Created out of a personal need to manage game-specific maintenance tasks more efficiently, the Star Citizen Utility App is a tailored tool to aid fellow enthusiasts.
+It simplifies the process of cache clearing for Star Citizen and your graphics drivers and offers a lookup for the upcoming special Technical Preview event times.
+Now shared with the community, it may enhance your gameplay just as it has mine.

 ## Features